 Making the most of your workout is essential, especially if you're on a time budget.
-Incorporating high intensity interval training (HIIT) can maximize your fat loss, leading to bigger results.
+One of the benefits of incorporating high intensity interval training (HIIT) into your workouts is that you can maximize your fat loss, which leads to bigger results.
 HIIT workouts involve short bursts of high intensity cardio followed up by 1-2 minutes of low intensity work, alternating between the two levels for the duration of your workout.

 A shorter, higher intensity session actually burns less calories, but it fires your metabolism into high gear.
 Post- workout, your body keeps burning calories at a higher rate for a much longer amount of time.
 A longer, moderate level workout may burn more calories during the session, but your metabolism doesn't have to work as hard to go back to normal, therefore leading to less calorie expenditure throughout the day.